How to Disable Google Chrome Allow Sites to Check if you have Payment Methods Saved

 What you may not know is that Chrome may have enabled this for you.
 Users can and should understand and set these privacy settings to help keep their personal data and payment information secure.

 What Does “Allow Sites to Check if you have Payment Methods Saved” Mean?

 It’s pretty much in the name.
 This is an advanced security setting in the Google Chrome web browser.
-When set to on it allows online shopping sites can to detect if you have credit card or PayPal credentials saved to your web browser.
-If you do have payment methods saved in Chrome and you allow e-commerce sites to check for the saved credit cards, then the shopping websites can access that data to auto fill in payment information to pay for your purchase.
+When set to “on” it allows online shopping sites can to detect if you have credit card or PayPal credentials saved to your web browser.
+If you do have payment methods saved in Chrome and you allow e-commerce sites to check for the saved credit cards on your laptop, then the shopping websites can access that data to auto fill in payment information to pay for your purchase.

 For online shoppers the main benefit to saving credit card information in Chrome is speeding up the checkout process.
 Saved payment methods allows e-commerce sites to access stored credit card credentials and customers can easily proceed through the purchase.
 This avoids the redundant and sometimes tedious process of entering card numbers, billing address, expiration dates, and security codes.